Commiphora guidottii: Uses

 Historically, the essential oils and gum resin of C. guidottii is an export commodity from Somaliland, but considered to be inferior in quality to the resin obtained from its sister species, C. myrrha.
 The shrub is sometimes mixed with the forage given to milk producing cows so as to improve the quantity and quality of milk.

+Conservation

+Commiphora guidottii has been assessed as vulnerable on the IUCN Red List.
+It is threatened by over-harvesting for charcoal, by excessive extraction of its resin and by regional climate change.
+The species is very rare in Ethiopia.